 - For branches 2-4 inches in diameter, think twice before cutting.

 - For branches more than 4 inches in diameter, cut only if you have a very good reason.

 - Never remove more than one-fourth of a tree's total leaf-bearing capacity.

-Types of Pruning Cuts
+Types of Trimming Cuts

 Thinning cuts remove an entire branch or prune one branch back to another branch.
 These cuts stimulate growth throughout the whole tree and often remove weak, diseased or problem growth.
 You also use thinning cuts when you want to improve air circulation in a tree canopy or enhance light penetration to interior leaves or the ground below.
 Thinning enhances a tree's natural shape.

 Heading cuts reduce tree height by cutting ends of lateral branches back to a set of buds that in turn start growing as a result of the pruning.
 Heading cuts destroy a tree's natural shape and are very hard – if not impossible – to correct.
 Don't use heading cuts on branches over a year old.

 When done in the worst possible way, heading cuts are known as topping.
 This is the most common trimming error and the most damaging to tree health.
 Topping reduces overall tree size by cutting branches and even the main trunk back to stubs.
 Topping can also occur naturally when heavy winds break the tallest growing point in a canopy.

 Topping removes significant portions of the leaf-bearing crown, which causes the tree to enter starvation mode.
 Many buds quickly produce shoots to replace the lost leaves.
 These shoots cluster together and are spindly, weak and prone to breaking in windstorms.
 They also require frequent trimming.

 The practice of topping creates large, gaping wounds that trees struggle to seal.
 These wounds form openings for decay or disease organisms, which can quickly move throughout a tree.
 Decaying stubs in turn create weak points in the branch structure.